bgoonz/React2023/README.md

 **Virtual DOM (React Element Tree):**

 1. Initial Render (Component Tree) gets converted to a React Element Tree (Virtual DOM) by React.
 This tree of react elements is what we refer to as the virtual dom.
 In practice this is a tree of all react elements freated from all instances in the component tree.
 It is cheap and fast to create multiple trees because behind the scenes they are JS-objects not DOM elements.

+- In react documentation the term `virtual dom` has been replaced with `react element tree` , but it is still a common term in the community. (**Nothing to do with Shadow Dom.. which is a browser concept that has to do with isolating a branch of the DOM from the rest of the DOM**)

+**Rendering a component will cause all of it's child comonents to be rerendered as well (even if props has not changed)**